2008 Agartala bombings: Attack

 The blasts went off at Agartala's main shopping area Maharaja Ganja Bazar, Gobind Ballav Pant market, a busy Radhanagar bus stand, Agartala Motorstand, Battala and Abhay Nagar localities.
 The first blast happened at Gol Bazar around 7:30 pm (IST), followed by two more at Radha Nagar Bus stand and G B Bazar, around 7:35 and 8:15 respectively.
 The fourth at Palace Compound.
-An unidentified man named as foler uncle was killed in the blast at Radhanagar bus stand while another person succumbed to injuries.
+An unidentified man was killed in the blast at Radhanagar bus stand while another person succumbed to injuries.
 Meanwhile, eyewitnesses said two persons riding a motorcycle were seen moving suspiciously at Radhanagar bus stand and the blast took place about three minutes after they left the area.

 The wounded were rushed to G.B.
 Pant Medical College and Hospital.
 Tripura police spokesman Nepal Das said that two were high-density blasts, the third a low-density one.
 Though SP of West Agartala KV Sreejesh contradicted Das about the intensity of blasts, "All bombs were of low intensity.
 It was meant to create panic before the Durga puja celebrations."